 - Thelma and Louise got away from the cops and avoided jail, if we look on the bright side.

 - This Is Not My Hat has an ambiguous ending which I interpret as pyrrhic.

-Moral philosopher Bernard Williams argued that there are lots of situations in life where something won’t work, where we are just stuck and there’s no way out.
+Moral philosopher Bernard Williams argued that there exist many situations in life where something won’t work, where we are just stuck and there’s no way out.

 - Agamemnon by Aeschylus — A great king has to either betray his army by abandoning his expedition to Troy, or sacrifice his daughter Iphigenia, because the goddess Artemis was preventing the wind from blowing the right way, and demanded this price.

 - Sophie’s Choice — perhaps the most obvious example of a tragic dilemma — expressed even in the title.
 Sophie has to decide which of her two children is to be sent immediately to the gas chamber.

 - A Streetcar Named Desire — Writer and critic Joseph Wood Krutch, in appraising Blanche, says, “Her instincts are right.
 She is on the side of civilisation and refinement.
 But the age has placed her in a tragic dilemma.
 She looks about for a tradition according to which she may live and a civilisation to which she can be loyal.
 She finds none.
 Ours is a society which has lost its shape.”